-Applying this theorem with $\mathcal{X=SEM}$ [respectively $\mathcal{X=COM}$], we obtain an important information about [\textbf{Com}-]modular and [\textbf{Com}-]lower-modular varieties.
-After that, only some simple additional arguments are needed to verify Theorems~\ref{SEM cmod suf} and~\ref{Com cmod suf}, as well as the `if' parts of Theorems~\ref{SEM lmod} and~\ref{Com lmod}.
-One can speculate if it is possible to eliminate these additional arguments altogether.
-To do this, we should verify an analogue of Theorem~\ref{L(oc) cmod,lmod per-nec} without the assumption that the variety $\mathcal V$ is periodic.
+Applying this theorem with $\mathbf{X=SEM}$ [respectively $\mathbf{X=COM}$], we obtain an important information about [$\mathbb{COM}$-]modular and [$\mathbb{COM}$-]lower-modular varieties.
+After that, only some simple additional arguments are needed to verify Theorems~\ref{SEM cmod suf} and~\ref{COM cmod suf}, as well as the `if' parts of Theorems~\ref{SEM lmod} and~\ref{COM lmod}.
+It is natural to ask if it is possible to eliminate these additional arguments altogether.
+To do this, we should verify an analogue of Theorem~\ref{L(oc) cmod,lmod per-nec} without the assumption that the variety $\mathbf V$ is periodic.
 Unfortunately, it turns out that this is impossible.
-Indeed, it is verified in~\cite{Trakhtman-74} that every proper semigroup variety is covered in \textbf{SEM} by some other variety (see also~\cite[Subsection~3.1]{Shevrin-Vernikov-Volkov-09}).
-It is evident that if an overcommutative variety $\mathcal V$ is covered by a variety $\mathcal X$ then $\mathcal X$ is overcommutative and $\mathcal V$ is a lower-modular element of the lattice $L(\mathcal X)$.
-Thus, the `lower-modular half' of Theorem~\ref{L(oc) cmod,lmod per-nec} would be false if we eliminate the assumption that $\mathcal V$ is periodic.
+Indeed, it is verified in~\cite{Trakhtman-74} that every proper semigroup variety is covered in $\mathbb{SEM}$ by some other variety (see also~\cite[Subsection~3.1]{Shevrin-Vernikov-Volkov-09}).
+It is evident that if an overcommutative variety $\mathbf V$ is covered by a variety $\mathbf X$ then $\mathbf X$ is overcommutative and $\mathbf V$ is a lower-modular element of the lattice $L(\mathbf X)$.
+Thus, the `lower-modular half' of Theorem~\ref{L(oc) cmod,lmod per-nec} would be false if we eliminate the assumption that $\mathbf V$ is periodic.
 The same is true for the `modular half' of this theorem.
-For example, the variety $\mathcal{COM}$ is a modular element in the lattice $L(\mathcal W)$ where $\mathcal W=\var\{xyz=yzx=zyx\}$~\cite{Shaprynskii-15}.
-Note that $\mathcal{COM}$ is also a lower-modular element in $L(\mathcal W)$ because $\mathcal W$ covers $\mathcal{COM}$.
+For example, the variety $\mathbf{COM}$ is a modular element in the lattice $L(\mathbf W)$ where $\mathbf W=\var\{xyz\approx yzx\approx zyx\}$~\cite[p.\,29]{Shaprynskii-15}.
+Note that $\mathbf{COM}$ is also a lower-modular element in $L(\mathbf W)$ because $\mathbf W$ covers $\mathbf{COM}$.